jjarboe/extjs-reactor-hackernews/README.md

 # Sencha Reactor Demo App

+*Note: this project was created to provide an example project prior to release of the ExtReact product.
+Unless you are working with a pre-release version of the ExtJS Reactor, you should probably not use this project.*

 This project expands on a simple demo app originally hosted at [https://github.com/prabirshrestha/hn-react](https://github.com/prabirshrestha/hn-react).

 This project updated the build toolchain to use webpack with babel, and added Ext JS components to improve